igorgolub/Automation-Test-Project/README.md

          files:
           target/surefire-reports/TEST-com.example.testcases.TestHelloWorld.xml
 ```
->Notes:
+> Notes:
  Github action file use extension .yml or .yaml
  >
  `name: Automation-Test-Project CICD`
- Name of workflow, you can modify your workflow name
+ Name of workflow, you can modify your workflow's name

 `on` Specifies the trigger for this workflow.
-In our case, the trigger runs the workflow if there is a push on 'master' branch or 'pull-request' merged to master branch
+In this case, the trigger runs the workflow if there is a push on "master" branch or "pull-request" merged to master branch

 `jobs` List of jobs used in workflow